 End of Elser Pier

 By the end of 1925, Elser Pier was completely gone.
-While it was part of Miami’s landscape for less than ten years, it is still fondly remembered today.
-It was one of the first notable privately-operated attractions not owned by the FEC conglomerate of companies.
+While it was part of Miami’s landscape for less than ten years, it is still fondly remembered today as one of the first notable privately-operated attractions not owned by the FEC conglomerate of companies.
 For its short life, it was a reason why tourists and conventions came to Miami.
-It was also a reason why many residents spent their leisure time in downtown Miami.
+It was also partly a reason why many residents spent their leisure time in downtown Miami.

 Elser Pier was symbolic of Miami’s transition from a railroad town that Flagler built to a city with its own identity.
 It was built when Miami was beginning to outgrow the Fair Building and other facilities built and operated by the Florida East Coast (FEC).
 However, the pier was removed from the bay front during a tremendous period of growth for the city.
 The next chapter of the city’s developed led to the creation of Bayfront Park, a green space that is a piece of the legacy of the building boom of the 1920s, and still part of Miami’s evolving modern skyline.

 The legacy of Elser Pier is that it was a stepping stone toward the progress that accelerated after its removal.
 It represented the transition of Miami from a quiescent resort town to a modern city with endless possibilities.
 E.V.
 Blackman nicknamed Miami the Magic City because of the potential of the area.
 For its time in downtown Miami, Elser Pier showcased that potential by providing a venue to exhibit all the technological wonders of the day.
 In many ways, the building was a technological marvel itself and served as an omen that the city was modernizing at a rapid pace.
 Miami was forever changed during Elser Pier’s eight years in operation.Click Here to Subscribe

 - Cover: Aerial of Elser Pier in 1917.
 Courtesy of HistoryMiami.
 Hoit Collection.